 Colby reports that his approach is extremely fruitful in the friends, success and fun it generates, stating, "it is more enjoyable than being a solitary guerrilla.
 The success of my island and industry are prerequisites to my own success.
 We prosper together."

-San Antonio private investigator and Guerrilla marketer, Venetia Flowers publishes a newsletter called the "Tricky Marketing Ploy" handbook.
+Ask and you shall receive San Antonio private investigator and Guerrilla marketer, Venetia Flowers publishes a newsletter called the "Tricky Marketing Ploy" handbook.
 She provides techniques like the following to drum up business and make invaluable contacts.

 Flowers was interested in subletting space in a downtown building containing more than 100 law firms.
 After two years on the waiting list, she called all of the attorneys she had previously done business with or had met in the courthouse.
 She asked them if they knew if any of the firms might have space to sublet.
 Each lawyer offered four or five names.
 She made a contact list and starting calling.
 If the lawyers appeared busy, Flowers was brief but if they had the time, she spoke at length.
 Every single lawyer inquired about her business and many invited her to lunch or asked her to visit their office or send marketing materials.
 Eventually, Flowers acquired the names and numbers of 65 people in this building and 40 more prospects in other downtown office buildings.
 She now has a growing database of the most powerful attorneys in her city.